 In fact, in 2020, many brands across Europe called their Black Friday promotion plans off altogether.
 For small businesses, Black Friday just means putting immense resources into something that won’t pay off.

 You might be down on America’s biggest shopping day but not out of the entire holiday season.
-You’re still on time to prepare your online store for sales, be it without the usual hustle and hassle of Black Friday.
+You’re still on time to prepare your ecommerce business for sales, be it without the usual hustle and hassle of Black Friday.

 Here’s a checklist of six Black Friday ecommerce tips that will help you leverage the entire end-of-year ecommerce holiday season.